liamswan/brew-aermod/README.md

 brew unpin aermap
 ```

+## Manual Version Override

+If you need to create a release with specific version numbers without the automatic version check detecting new versions, you can use the manual version override feature:

+1. Go to the Actions tab in your GitHub repository
+2. Select the "Weekly AERMOD Suite Version Check" workflow
+3. Click "Run workflow"
+4. Check the "Override automatic version check and force specific version numbers" option
+5. Enter the version numbers you want to use for each component
+6. Click "Run workflow"

+This will create a release with the specified version numbers, updating the formulas accordingly.

 ## Technical Details

 These formulas compile the official EPA source code using gfortran (from GCC).
 The compilation process: